About the Course

 Robert Trent Jones shaped how the world plays golf.
 And that’s not an exaggeration.

 The great man designed or remodelled over 400 courses during his career, from Rio to Fukushima.
-You’ll find his footprints in the bunkers of Valderrama, the subtle slopes of Medinah and the watery graves of Celtic Manor, which have swallowed up some of the biggest names in the game.
+You’ll find his footprints in the bunkers of Valderrama, the slopes of Medinah and the fearsome watery graves of Celtic Manor.

-But there’s one project RTJ placed above all others.
-And that’s the course that bears his name in Virginia.
+But there’s one course RTJ placed above all others.
+And that’s the one that bears his name in Virginia.
 Robert Trent Jones Golf Club was, he said, “my masterpiece.”
 And this year, it gets the champions.

 LIV Golf debuts at Robert Trent Jones Golf Club June 6-9, giving fans a chance to see Bryson DeChambeau right before he puts his U.S. Open title on the line.
 It promises to be an instant classic: great players, fantastic course and a dreamy location, just a short hop from Washington D.C.